ManchesterVolcanology/FTpyR/README.md

 source venv/bin/activate
 ```

 on Unix or MacOS.
 To test the install type `python` and hit enter.
 This should open an interactive command prompt for python.
-To exit this type `exit()` and hit enter.
+To exit this type `exit()` or `ctrl+Z` and hit enter.

-### Libraries

 Next we need to install the libraries required for FTpyR.
 For basic functionality you only need the following:

 ```
-pip install numpy scipy pandas xarray
+pip install numpy scipy pandas xarray tqdm
 ```

 To use the full GUI you will need the following:

 ```
-pip install pyyaml pyqtdarktheme PySide6 pyqtgraph
+pip install pyyaml pyqtdarktheme PySide2 pyqtgraph
 ```

 You can then create your own analysis scripts, or to run the GUI program use: